ivanyordanovgt/brawl-stars-bot/README.md

 Other playstyles are currently worked on!

 ### How LDPlayer should look
 Start it and press the middle button on the top right (Which maximizes the window).
-Do not press F11, tabs on the bottom left should be visible.
+Do not press F11, tabs on the top left should be visible.

 ### How to start
 1. Write the name of the brawler and click on the autocomplete to select it